 What is a Corpus Callosotomy?

-A corpus callosotomy is a surgical treatment for epilepsy.
+A corpus callosotomy is a surgical treatment for different forms of epilepsy.
 Epilepsy is a chronic condition that causes recurrent seizures in children and adults.

 The corpus callosum is a band of nerve fibers that carry messages between the brain’s two halves, called hemispheres.
-During a corpus callosotomy, a doctor called a neurosurgeon cuts the brain’s corpus callosum.
+During a corpus callosotomy, a neurosurgeon cuts the brain’s corpus callosum.
 A corpus callosotomy stops seizure signals from going back and forth between the two hemispheres of the brain.
-This procedure is also called callosal sectioning or brain-splitting.
+This procedure is also called callosal sectioning or split-brain surgery.

 Who benefits from a Corpus Callosotomy?

 This surgery helps people who experience many a lot of atonic seizures despite taking antiseizure medications.
 A person experiencing an atonic seizure suddenly loses muscle strength and collapses or drops to the ground.
 That is why atonic seizures are also known as drop seizures or drop attacks.
 An atonic seizure increases the risk of injuries, including broken bones and concussions.

 A corpus callosotomy is not an effective treatment for people who experience partial or focal seizures.
 These seizures develop in a small region, or focal point, of the brain.